runozo/pyVmeter/README.md

 pyVmeter
 ========

-It's a Vmeter (audio) written in Python.
+It's an ASCII audio v-meter written in Python.

-Derived from:
+# Usage

+Just turn your mic on and watch your term drawing level bars :)